What is a specific learning disorder/learning disability?

-There is more than one definition for learning disabilities due to different criteria used to determine eligibility for adult services.
+There is more than one definition for specific learning disorder/learning disabilities due to different criteria used to determine eligibility for adult services.
+Both terms have the same meaning.
 Below are the two most relevant to ABE.

 From the Individuals with Disabilities Education Act (IDEA 04) (reauthorized in 2004; applies to Special Education): “Specific Learning Disability” (SLD) means a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in an imperfect ability to listen, think, speak, read, write, spell, or to do mathematical calculations.
 The term includes such conditions as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.
 The term does not include a learning problem that is primarily the result of vision loss or blindness, hearing loss or deafness, physical handicap, mental retardation, emotional disturbance, or of environmental, cultural, or economic disadvantage.